Microwave radiometry of a quantum-critical, hybrid Josephson array: Noise at high bias in the normal state

-We apply a perpendicular magnetic field of $200~\mathrm{mT}$ to drive the sample to the normal state in order to study properties of the normal state.
-All measurements in Fig.~\ref{fig:bfield} are performed at zero gate voltage.
-As shown in Fig.~\ref{fig:bfield}a on the left axis, the normal state resistance is bias independent and about $94~\Omega$.
+We apply a perpendicular magnetic field of $200~\mathrm{mT}$ to drive the sample into the normal state, testing our noise measurement technique on the normal conductor.
+All measurements in \reffig{fig:bfield} are performed at zero gate voltage.
+As shown in \reffig[a]{fig:bfield} on the left axis, the normal state resistance is bias independent and about $94~\Omega$.
 On the right axis we observe nearly bias-independent (less than half a dB) $|S_{11}|$, about $8.5~\mathrm{dB}$ below our calibrated unity reflection of $-64.5~\mathrm{dB}$.
-In Fig.~\ref{fig:bfield}b, the sample temperature is plotted as a function of current, where a pronounced sub-linear behavior is observed.
-Lastly, we examine scaling behavior in the normal state.
-For high bias we expect the electron-phonon relaxation to be the dominant mechanism, thus we expect $P_\mathrm{Joule}=\Sigma V T^5$, where $\Sigma$ is the coupling constant, $V$ is the volume, and $T$ is the temperature \cite{ giazotto_opportunities_2006}.
-Fitting to the curve of sample temperature versus power $P_\mathrm{Joule}=IV$ in Fig.~\ref{fig:bfield}c, we find a scaling relationship above $1~\mathrm{nW}$.
+In \reffig[b]{fig:bfield}, the sample temperature is plotted as a function of current, where a pronounced sub-linear behavior is observed.
+Lastly, we examine scaling behavior of the energy relaxation in the normal state.
+For high bias we expect the electron-phonon relaxation to be the dominant mechanism, thus we expect $P_\mathrm{Joule}=\Sigma V T^5$, where $\Sigma$ is the electron-phonon coupling constant, $V$ is the volume, and $T$ is the temperature~\cite{giazotto_opportunities_2006}.
+Fitting the sample temperature versus power $P_\mathrm{Joule}=IV$ in \reffig[c]{fig:bfield}, we find a scaling relationship above $1~\mathrm{nW}$.
 The scaling exponent of $0.22$ is in good agreement with the predicted value of $1/5$.
 Having validated the electron-phonon nature of the energy relaxation we can then fit to the fixed exponent $P_\mathrm{Joule}$ vs $T_\mathrm{s}^5$ curve to find the coupling constant, $\Sigma$.
-Assuming the relevant volume of the sample is $V=7.4\times10^{-17}~\mathrm{m}^3$ (given by the sample width of $46~\mu\mathrm{m}$, length of $115~\mu\mathrm{m}$, and depth of $14~\mathrm{nm}$), we divide the resulting slope by the volume to obtain a coupling constant $\Sigma = 3.4\times10^9~\mathrm{Wm}^{-3}\mathrm{K}^{-5}$.
+Assuming the relevant volume of the sample is $V=7.4\times10^{-17}~\mathrm{m}^3$ (given by the sample width of $46~\mu\mathrm{m}$, length of $115~\mu\mathrm{m}$, and thickness of $14~\mathrm{nm}$), we divide the resulting slope by the volume to obtain a coupling constant $\Sigma = 3.4\times10^9~\mathrm{Wm}^{-3}\mathrm{K}^{-5}$.

-\subsection{Additional sample}
+\section{Additional sample}